Great news for dog owners!

 We are loving our pets to death!

-With these harsh statistics, there is not doubt that improvements can be made in our nations pet and people population.
-Just 30 minutes of exercise a day can lower you and your dogs risk of : certain types of cancers, osteoporosis, type 2 diabetes, depression, obesity, high blood pressure, and heart disease.
+With these harsh statistics, there is no doubt that improvements can be made in our nation’s pet and people population.
+After all just 30 minutes of exercise a day can lower you and your dog’s risk of: certain types of cancers, osteoporosis, type 2 diabetes, depression, obesity, high blood pressure, and heart disease.